420: Unit 4

 Part IV: Depression, World War II

 26. Research Paper Conferences.
+We will not meet as a class.
 I will meet with each of you to go over your bibliography and introduction--including thesis, and topic sentences.
 When not your conference day, continue working on your project.

 27. Republicans and the Great Crash.